linzhi2013/extractfq/README.md

     $ extractfq
     usage: extractfq.py [-h] [-fq1 <str>] [-fq2 <str>] [-outfq1 <str>]
-                        [-outfq2 <str>] [-size_required <float>] [-rl <int>] [-gz]
+                        [-outfq2 <str>] [-size_required <float>] [-rl <int>] [-gz] [-cache_num <int>]

     Extract some fastq reads from the beginning of the files.
-Author: mengguanliang@foxmail.com
+Author: Guanliang Meng, see https://github.com/linzhi2013/extractfq.
+This script is part of the package `MitoZ`, when you use the script in your work, please cite: MitoZ: A toolkit for mitochondrial genome assembly, annotation and visualization with NGS data.
+Guangliang Meng, Yiyuan Li, Chentao Yang, Shanlin Liu (in manuscript)

     optional arguments:
       -h, --help            show this help message and exit